michelleCarey/tjbot-labs/conversational-robot/nodejs/README.md

 ## Requirements

-In this lab, we'll use the listen, converse, and speak methods to train TJBot to listen to utterances, understand the natural language intents and entities, and respond by speaking out the response.
+In this lab, you'll use the listen, converse, and speak methods to train TJBot to listen to utterances, understand the natural language intents and entities, and respond by speaking out the response.

 You can run this lab on a physical TJBot or use the [TJBot simulator](https://ibm.biz/meet-tjbot).